-Preface the boxed sentence/word by saying "boxed x" (x being sentence, word, etc.).
+Text and Graphics Preface the boxed sentence/word by saying "boxed x" (x being sentence, word, etc.).

 Pause after reading the information in the box to indicate a return to normal formatting.
+Application of Audio Guideline

-What does the sentence suggest about a ride on the Space Shot?
+Example 1 What does the sentence suggest about a ride on the Space Shot?